English | Français

 Long term, if your body is not properly nourished, restored, maintained, and repaired, the effects of chronic wear and tear on your body take their toll and you will end up mentally and physically sick.
 The holistic concept of helping to heal the human being as a whole rather than helping to cure diseases in itself is based on the fact that the natural state of all living systems is balanced and healthy.
 Therefore, the quickest and most natural approach to rebalancing a diseased and dysfunctional living system is to eliminate the imbalance factors rather than add new elements in the hope of regaining balance and health.

-By releasing stress and anxiety, your body creates a loop of positive feedback through the autonomic nervous system, feedback that can rebalance your sympathetic and parasympathetic branches and lead to significant improvement in symptoms of autoimmune disorders, addiction, and behavioral issues, skin disorders, cardiovascular diseases, eating and gastrointestinal disorders, pain and idiopathic issues, reproductive issues, multifactorial and systemic diseases, and many other chronic conditions.
+By releasing stress and anxiety, your body creates a loop of positive feedback through the autonomic nervous system, feedback that can rebalance your sympathetic and parasympathetic branches and lead to improvements in symptoms of autoimmune disorders, addiction, and behavioral issues, skin disorders, cardiovascular diseases, eating and gastrointestinal disorders, pain and idiopathic issues, reproductive issues, multifactorial and systemic diseases, and many other chronic conditions.
 The degree of improvement you can reasonably expect by relieving your persistent stress and anxiety depends on how much you feel that your emotional state affects your health issues.

 When dealing with a fractured bone, the standard medical approach is to align and join the broken parts of the bone and let it heal, as this ancestral approach works for everyone and every time.
 However, when dealing with stress and anxiety, there is no such thing as a one-size-fits-all approach.
 Therefore psyc hiatry, psychotherapy, hypnotherapy, neuro-linguistic-programming, E.F.T. (emotional freedom tapping), pet therapy, art-therapy, mindfulness, yoga, craniosacral therapy, gravity blanket, mini-horses therapy, and many other approaches based on very contradictory and yet scientific concepts, are all available to solve emotional issues.